Accessible Pricing

 Breaking down our own perceived ‘paywall’ for buyers

-Although our home doesn’t have a ‘paywall’ in the same sense as Netflix or Spotify, or other similar services, our asking price can nevertheless be an obstacle that stands in the way of plenty of buyers wanting to come through our door for a viewing.
+Although our home doesn’t have a ‘paywall’ in the same sense as Netflix or Spotify, or other similar services, our asking price can nevertheless be an obstacle that stands in the way of some buyers wanting to engage.
 In other words, our asking price can act almost like a perceived figurative ‘paywall’ for those buyers.

 Pricing our home at fair or market value can reasonably attract buyers and offers without a doubt, but it wouldn't necessarily encourage the strongest buyer engagement.
-For many buyers, our home being priced at fair or market value is in a similar vein to Netflix or Spotify marketing their full monthly subscription fee without promotions or incentives.
+For some buyers, our home being priced at fair or market value is in a similar vein to Netflix or Spotify marketing their full monthly subscription fee without promotions or incentives.
 Those buyers, perceiving our asking price as a figurative ‘paywall’, wouldn’t be able to experience or fully appreciate the appeal of our home first-hand, and in turn, wouldn’t be able to participate and compete with other interested buyers, because they aren’t likely to come through our door in the first place!

 Naturally, each and every buyer’s excitement and interest we capture only serves to strengthen the buyer engagement, and in turn, strengthens the interest, competition and demand for our home!